Do you think you might have ADHD or Autism?

 We’ll need a 60 minute appointment to get started.
 I’ll get to know you, establish if you likely have ADHD & give you some forms to take home.
 We often might trial some non-stimulant medication if there are any issues that we uncover that might benefit from medication if you feel comfortable with the idea.

-In our second appointment, we’ll go over the initial tests, any school reports, go over anything we didn’t get through in day 2 and form a concrete plan.
-If there’s no major issues, I’ll then arrange your referral to one of my preferred like-minded psychiatrists so we can get the ball rolling.
+In our second appointment, we’ll go over the initial tests, any school reports, go over anything we didn’t get through in day 2 and form a concrete & collaborative treatment plan.

 There’s often a lot to unpack, and sometimes it’s surprising how much guilt or loss one can sometimes feel after a diagnosis of ADHD.
 I’ll walk with you through any hard times.